This design is meant to be reviewed at desktop size.

 How long does treatment take?

 It depends on how long the infection has been present and how your body responds.
 Acute cases can resolve in a matter of weeks.
 Chronic and late-stage cases typically require several months of treatment with follow-up testing to confirm progress.
-We design the treatment plan around your case at your initial consultation.
+We design the plan around your case at your initial consultation.

 How much does treatment cost?

 Treatment costs vary based on your diagnostic results, the therapies needed, and the length of treatment.
-We will discuss expected costs during your consultation.
+We discuss expected costs during your consultation.
 PMC is out-of-network with insurance but provides superbills for reimbursement, and we work with Cherry Financing and CareCredit.
 Learn more on our Insurance and Financing page.

 I live outside of Atlanta.
 Can I still receive care?